skylift-dev/skylift-terraform-modules/aws/account-setup/iam-cross-account-role/README.md

 - Creates an IAM role that can be assumed by the `skylift.dev` service account role.
 - `skylift.dev` will pass the unique Account ID as the ExternalID when assuming the role for added security
-- Grants read-only permissions for IAM operations:
+- Grants permissions for IAM operations:
   - List and get IAM groups
   - Get IAM users
   - List groups for users